 7. Set your child up for success.

 Notice how your child functions best, and roll with it.
 Does he thrive on structure?
 Develop a routine for your activities at home so he knows what to expect.
 Is he behind on gross motor skills and coordination?
 Competitive team sports with kids his own age are probably not going to be helpful or enjoyable.
 Encourage individual sports like swimming, bike riding, or gymnastics instead so that he is his own competition as he continues to gain control of his body.
-And for god’s sake, if your child has ADHD, you should probably skip the Montessori school that centers on independent, self-directed work.

 8. Don’t take your child’s challenges personally.

 For every promising therapy that ultimately fails to make a difference, I come up with another reason as to why my son’s challenges must ultimately be because of me.
 I got divorced.
 I’m too sad too often.
 I don’t spend enough time doing speech therapy homework with him.
 We watch too much television.
 If it weren’t for my youngest son, I would take these thoughts more seriously than I already do.
 The blessing of having two boys is that they were raised the same way by the same parents, and they’re both so different from each other.
 My youngest son was blessed with a temperament and rate of development that jives well with the education system.
 My oldest son was not.
 For better or worse, my son’s challenges are his own.
 Even though I’m always striving to be a better mother to him, ultimately I’m doing my best and I’m not the cause of his struggles, which, for the record, started well before divorce.